Our Friends and Neighbours

 In August 2013, a group of very excited teachers and teaching assistants from some Ashford Schools went out to Romania as volunteers to work and help orphaned, sick and disabled children and young people.
 Mrs Rusbridge was one of the teachers that went!
 This mission was arranged through the charity 'Cry in the Dark'.
 There is a link below if you would like to find out more about the charity.

-In 2017 and 2018, the children of Willesborough Junior School made up shoe box gifts to send to the children in Romania they have been learning about.
-Miss Rice went out to Romania to deliver them in person!
+For the last three years, the children of Willesborough Junior School have made up shoe box gifts to send to the children in Romania they have been learning about.
+Miss Rice went out to Romania to deliver them in person last Christmas!
 She had lots of photos to share and news to tell us.

-Thank you so much for your support in creating them – they were most definitely gratefully received.
+Thank you so much for your support in creating them – the shoeboxes were most definitely gratefully received Christmas 2018.

 A new purpose-built care home in Ashford is due to open in Autumn 2019.